 Why study it and what skills does it develop?

-Further Mathematics is a second A level in mathematics and regarded as a subject in its own right.
-The aim is to build on skills developed in A level mathematics and increase depth and breadth of subject knowledge.
-Further Maths an academically rigorous and demanding subject and is suited to those who are considering Higher Education courses in Mathematics, Engineering, Physics, and other highly numerate disciplines or simply for those who really enjoy mathematics!
+Further Maths A level is a second A level in Maths and is a subject in its own right.
+The aim is to build upon the skills developed in Maths A level and to increase both the depth and the breadth of subject knowledge.
+Further Maths an academically rigorous and demanding subject suited to students who are considering university courses in Computer Science, Engineering, Maths, Physics and other highly numerate disciplines or simply for those who really enjoy Maths!

 What prior knowledge and skills are required?